uw-echospace/group-website/content/project/2021-echopro/index.md

   preview_only: true

 ---

+Echopop is a software used for processing backscatter measurements and biological data collected from acoustic-trawl surveys to estimate population estimates and other metrics.
+The development of this software has been primarily focused on surveys targeting Pacific hake (**see below information for more details**), but the goal is to generalize the software in the future for broader fisheries community use.

 The [Fisheries Engineering and Acoustics Technology (FEAT) team](https://www.fisheries.noaa.gov/west-coast/sustainable-fisheries/fisheries-engineering-and-acoustic-technologies-team) at the NOAA Fisheries [Northwest Fisheries Science Center (NWFSC)](https://www.fisheries.noaa.gov/about/northwest-fisheries-science-center) collaborates with [Fisheries and Oceans Canada (DFO) - Pacific Region](https://www.dfo-mpo.gc.ca/index-eng.htm) to estimate total biomass of [Pacific hake (<i>Merluccius productus</i>)](https://www.fisheries.noaa.gov/species/pacific-whiting) by incorporating acoustic and biological trawl data from the [Joint U.S.-Canada Integrated Ecosystem and Pacific Hake Acoustic-Trawl Survey](https://www.fisheries.noaa.gov/west-coast/science-data/joint-us-canada-integrated-ecosystem-and-pacific-hake-acoustic-trawl-survey) (aka the "Hake survey").